 - I saw a second TCM doctor for more intensive acupuncture treatments and TCM herbal formulas

-The Lesson I Learned: Paleo Is Not Enough
+The Lesson I Learned: AIP Is Not Enough

 I've gotten a lot of comments like this on my social media and in private messages: "I don't understand.
 I've been following the autoimmune protocol perfectly for ((insert time frame -- could be months, could be years)) and I still can't reintroduce any foods!" or, more generally "I'm doing everything right but I'm still not seeing progress".